Managerial Legend Gustáv Sebes and the Birth of 'Modern Football'

 But above it all, the theme of all Sebes' goals were human relationships who learned to see his experiments making flourish a rejuvenated football culture as though football was a body of truths he needed to unearth.
 It is there a story that has the re-birth of football everywhere in view which would admit the whole triumphant answer for the sport, make Hungarian football delightfully enhanced and be the sport's measure of all things.

 His main object was to command the best talents of the day as seen through a single team and to make them believe as he did: to present an example of socialism in action.
-Sebes hoped his style and content would inspire his countrymen, renew their sense of common destiny and seal his team's determination to rule the world, his team idealized by the nation's own admiration.
 He also probably intended to show that Hungary during its glorious football reign had produced men as great as the greatest as the now dominant Germans, Italians and Brazilians.
 Fortunately for him and for the footballing world, among those who lent themselves to his purposes were several players of many-sided genius.
-As their fame steadily grew around them for a remarkable lineage of seven years, the team known variously abroad as the 'Mighty', 'Magical' or "Magnificent Magyars" or simply and affectionately as the 'Golden Team' in Hungary, was thrust upon audiences with a major box-office appeal.
+As their fame steadily grew around them for a remarkable lineage of seven years, the team known variously abroad as the 'Mighty', 'Magical' or "Magnificent Magyars" or simply and affectionately as the 'Golden Team' in Hungary was thrust upon audiences with a major box-office appeal.

 Sebes composed his new movement governed by the idea that a communal solving of players equally sharing in the ball's forward propagation then dovetailing all players into defense when needed for a mutual advantage would stand as an advance for football.
 He played freely around with experiments, forcing his mind through channels of deductions that drove him to work and rework the game's dialogue for rhythmical perfection.
 Logically with a dose of reform motive, football, according to Sebes, can probably best be discovered through its activity form where attack and defense were mutually intelligible in one unifying operation.
 Sebes fathered the theory that it would be this fusion of tactics suggested by the mutual reinforcing dependence of attack and defense that were all of a piece were worked out sometime between 1948 and 1950 by the "father of modern football", Gustáv Sebes, during a doctrinaire and the most extravagant and cavalier age of football.